joshpintea/Online-Medication-Platform/README.md

 # Installation
 Clone or download the project.

-Make sure if you have mysql installed on your machine, if you dont have it, you can download from here https://www.mysql.com/downloads/
+Make sure that you have mysql installed on your machine, if you dont have it, you can download from here https://www.mysql.com/downloads/

 Download and install Node.js from nodejs.org/en/download/